Tuesday, May 19, 2015

 And we should also direct our hearts in prayer, because even in Temple times when we happily declared: "Our feet stood within your gates, O Jerusalem", we continued, "Pray for the peace of Jerusalem!"
 (Psalm 122)

-Let us not forget that in the years between 1949 and 1967, Jerusalem was a backwater, a border town.
-The city center was divided, fractured.
-I once read how the main entrance to the Knesset was oriented to face the westerly direction due to the danger of Jordanian shelling; in other words, the national symbols were under foreign fire.
-Israel in the lead-up to the Six-Day War was a country that was terrified that it may not survive.
+Let us not forget that in the years between 1949 and 1967, Jerusalem was a backwater, a beleaguered border town.
+The city centre was divided, fractured.
+The main entrance to Israel's parliment, the Knesset was oriented to face the westerly direction due to the danger of Jordanian shelling; in other words, even our national symbols were under fear of foreign fire.
+Israel in the lead-up to the Six-Day War was a country that was petrified for its survival.
 And in six resounding days, Israel reunited Jerusalem and tripled in size.
 The pride generated by those events sent electric waves through the Jewish world.
 Jerusalem now is a city which is the center of the Jewish world, a place that inspires virtually every Jew that visits it.
 It is also a city open to its Arab residents, as anyone who lives here can see.

-Yes, Jerusalem as a city is complex, the situation of Yehuda Veshomron/ the West Bank/ Liberated/ Occupied Territories (call it what you like depending on your political perspective) is complex and is at present an intractable problem that is beckoning for resolution.
+Yes, Jerusalem as a city is highly entangled and far from simple.
+The situation of Yehuda Veshomron/ the West Bank/ Liberated/ Occupied Territories (call it what you like depending on your political perspective) is complex and is at present an intractable problem that cries out for resolution.
 (Much of the political trouble around this topic is in itself a tool to weaken Israel.)
-Deliberate for 364 days of the year.
+Maybe some of the achievements of the six-day-war will one day be sacrificed for the sake of an accord with our Palestinian neighbours; maybe never.
+And yet, with all that said, let us deliberate and debate for 364 days of the year.
 But for today, for one day a year, let us celebrate this quantum leap forward for the Jewish people and let us rejoice without hesitation.

 Feel free to visit this post (written 8 years ago) to which I still subscribe: http://thinkingtorah.blogspot.co.il/2007/05/make-yom-yerushalayim-national-holiday.html